RCIA (How to Become Catholic)

 “Come, and you will see.”
 (John 1:39)

-RCIA sessions are held at Saint Agnes Church every Sunday at 9:00 a.m. before the 10:30 a.m.
-Mass in the Parish Conference Room.
+RCIA sessions are held at St. Agnes Church every Wednesday at 7:00 pm in the Parish Conference Room.
 We invite anyone seeking to know more about the Catholic faith to give us a call or email.
 We would love to learn about your faith journey and to share our faith with you.
 For more information, please contact Paula Fritz at (859) 431-1802 or [email protected].